nf-core/website/markdown/usage/nf_core_tutorial_using.md

 The command can download a specific release of a pipeline with `-r`/`--release` and fetch the singularity container if `--singularity` is passed (this needs Singularity to be installed).
 All files are saved to a single directory, ready to be transferred to the cluster where the pipeline will be executed.

-> _NB: At the time of writing (Sept 2019), functionality to download config files is not yet complete.
 This should be included soon._

 ### Exercise (using pipelines)